-The 40-year old Swedish chef-owner, Mathias Dahlgren, has two Michelin-starred restaurants, Bon Lloc and Matsalen, the latter in
+The 40-year old Swedish chef-owner, Mathias Dahlgren, has two Michelin-starred restaurants, Bon Lloc and Matsalen, the latter in Stockholm.
+His style of cuisine is Swedish traditional as well as innovational (a fusion of Scandinavian, Tuscan, Californian and Oriental dishes).

 I saw a picture of his Swedish Rye Bread in [i]Coco: 10 World-Leading Masters Choose 100 Contemporary Chefs[/i], page 101, and decided to give it a try.
 The recipe uses a rye sourdough starter.
 It also has a high percentage of instant yeast and molasses, which is 4.7% and 19%, respectively, of total flour, rye gains and seeds.
 The approx. dough hydration is 84%.